nvmd/nixos-raspberrypi/README.md

 * to get it from `nixos-raspberrypi.legacyPackage.<system>` or `nixos-raspberrypi.legacyPackageUnstable.<system>`.
 Here all overlays are applied.

+### Configure

+Sane default configuration is provided by the base module for a corresponding Raspberry board, but further configuration is, of course, possible:

+Configuration options for the bootloader are in `boot.loader.raspberryPi` (defined in `modules/system/boot/loader/raspberrypi/default.nix`).

+Raspberry's `config.txt` can be configured with `hardware.raspberry-pi.config` options, see `modules/configtxt.nix` as an example (this is the default configuration as provided by RaspberryPi OS, but translated to nix format).

 ### Deploy

 for example, with `nixos-anywhere` to the system running installer image (will use [disko](https://github.com/nix-community/disko/) to set the disks up):